 Phone: (718) 470-8141

-John M. Kane, MD, is vice president for Behavioral Health Services of North Shore-LIJ Health System and chairman of psychiatry at The Zucker Hillside Hospital.
-He is chairman of psychiatry and professor of psychiatry and molecular medicine at the Hofstra North Shore-LIJ School of Medicine.
+John M. Kane, MD, is senior vice president for Behavioral Health Services of Northwell Health and chairman of psychiatry at The Zucker Hillside Hospital.
+He is chairman of psychiatry and professor of psychiatry and molecular medicine at the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell.
 Dr. Kane received his BA from Cornell University and his MD from the New York University School of Medicine.

 Dr. Kane is a schizophrenia researcher with extensive experience in intervention and services research.
 He has been very involved in developing live two-way video for use in research in patients with schizophrenia.
 He has also been working on the development of new strategies for patient engagement, adherence monitoring, and clinical decision making using advanced technologies.

-He directs an NIMH-funded Advanced Center for Services and Interventions Research that has provided an infrastructure for many of these efforts.
-His clinical program and health system are committed to implementing new technologies that can enhance access, quality of care and outcomes while increasing cost effectiveness.
+He has directed an NIMH-funded Advanced Center for Services and Interventions Research that has provided infrastructure for many of these efforts.
+His clinical program and behavioral health system are committed to implementing new technologies that can enhance access, quality of care and outcomes while increasing cost effectiveness.
 He is eager to conduct this research in order to further inform our efforts in both a Health Home and Behavioral Health Organization, which are part of the health system.
-He will be working closely with the New York State Office of Mental Health to ensure feasibility and sustainability of new models of technology-enhanced care.
+He works closely with numerous acadmic, state and federal agencies as well as advocacy groups to ensure feasibility and sustainability of new models of technology-enhanced care.

 For over 30 years, Dr. Kane has been an international leader in the field of schizophrenia research.
 His work has focused on improving the early diagnosis and treatment of this illness, as well as developing new treatments and treatment strategies to improve its long-term course and outcome.
 He was a pioneer in the study of first episode schizophrenia and also conducted groundbreaking work with clozapine for treatment resistant schizophrenia.
 He has continuously focused on both therapeutic and adverse effects of psychotropic drugs, thereby informing benefit-to-risk considerations.
 Dr. Kane has always been on the forefront of bringing the next generation of medicines to patients in order to enhance long-term effectiveness and quality of life.